 When it comes to strengths, you don't want to sound arrogant, because there's a fine line between a healthy Self-confidence and pride is narrow.
 When it comes to weaknesses, you would prefer not to answer at all so as not to shoot yourself out of the running.

 But what is the right way to behave?
 Are there any perfect answers to this question?
 And why does your future employer put you in this uncomfortable situation and ask you about your strengths and weaknesses in the interview?
 We'll clear all that up here.

 Why future employers ask about strengths is almost self-explanatory.
 Put yourself in their shoes for a moment.
 Before you hire someone, you also want to find out what your counterpart is really good at, right?

 But it's not just about that.
-The answers also show the personnel manager how you present yourself.
+The answers also show the HR manager how you present yourself.
 Are you very reserved and don't dare to present your qualities?
-This sends signals of insecurity.
+This sends signals of Uncertainty.

 Do you shoot straight off without a full stop and praise yourself to the skies?
 That, in turn, signals overestimation of yourself.
 Here it is important to find a healthy balance, with which you can show that you are well aware of your strengths, but also assess them realistically.
 But we will talk about this in more detail later.

 The question about weaknesses is one of the stressful questions, because it makes almost every applicant nervous.
 HR managers know this very well and ask it specifically to see how you deal with unpleasant situations.
 No one expects you to put yourself in a bad light now.
 Your future employer wants to see behind the mask that everyone wears at an interview.
 They also want to see how well you are able to reflect on yourself and how you deal with your weaknesses.

 When it comes to talking about their own strengths, most people feel on the safe side, because now they can shine with all their advantages.
 But unfortunately it's not quite that simple.
 Of course you should show what you can do, after all, you want to win the job for yourself.